opsteamhub/terraform-aws-vpc/README.md

 ### Variables

-To use this module, you must define a root module specifying definitions by variable.
+To use this module, you may to write a root module where you provide a desired VPC configuration using a variable.

 #### Variable description